 A lead magnet is a product or service you offer to a website visitor in return for their email address.
 Visitors that subscribe to your email list are considered leads because they've shown interest in what you have to offer.
 These leads have the potential to become customers.

-The Designrr Lifetime Deal is $27.
+The Designrr Lifetime Deal is a one-time fee of $27.
 It’s an absolute bargain, even if you only use the software a few times.
-The time saved on creating something similar in Word or complicated design software is worth the entry fee.
+The time you will save creating ebooks in Designrr compared to using Word, for example, can be huge.
+This deal, like all of the monthly plans, allows you to create unlimited ebooks.

-The Pro plan costs $39 a month but gets you 200 cover designs and 200 additional templates.
+The Designrr Pro plan costs $39 a month and gets you 200 cover designs and 200 additional templates.
 You can import from Google Docs and export to Kindle, iBooks, and ePub formats and PDF.
 Exporting to Flipbook format is an added feature in the Pro Plan.
+This plan also includes 3D cover creation.
+This plan is great for anyone interested in content repurposing.

-Premium costs $49 a month (similar to Beacon mentioned above) but gets you a lot more features.
+Premium costs $49 a month and gets you a lot more features.

 - HTML export for embedding in any website.
 (Granted, you can do this with some coding yourself)

 - And 4 transcription hours for video or audio a month.
-Great for video marketers and podcasters.
+Great for video marketers and podcasters who need a transcription service to get audio into show notes or blog post format

 Cost $99 a month and include 8 hours of transcription plus all the other features.